elliottbache/tls_connection_coding_challenge/README.md

 ## License

 TLS line protocol is distributed under the GPL-3.0 license.
+For more info, see [`LICENSE`](LICENSE).

 <!-- docs:end -->